Prof: Extremists tend to dominate debates

 Psychologists in America have revealed a shock insight from a recently-announced study: people with extreme or "deviant" views are much more willing to share their opinions than those with moderate ideas.
 This is thought to lead groups or communities actually composed mainly of moderates to acquire an extreme character.

-The study in question was carried out by trick-cyclists Kimberly Rios Morrison of Ohio State and Dale T Miller of the Stanford Graduate School of Business.
+The study in question was carried out by Kimberly Rios Morrison of Ohio State and Dale T Miller of the Stanford Graduate School of Business.

 The example of "extremism" or "deviance" identified by the two profs in their experiments was a belief that students should be allowed to drink alcohol in the common areas of their dormitory accommodation.
 This is forbidden at Stanford, and those who strongly disagree with the rule were also those most likely to say so.

 According to the psychologists, this was because they believed that the rest of the student body was on their side.